Ha-seong Kim: 2015

 In Game 3 against the Hanwha Eagles at Mokdong Baseball Stadium on June 4, he went 3 for 5 at-bats for the first time in a long time, with one RBI, two runs scored, and two walks, contributing to his team's victory.
 He was even interviewed by a trainer after the game.
 On June 6, he hit a walk-off home run in the bottom of the 10th inning in Game 2 against the Doosan Bears at Mokdong Baseball Stadium.
 It was even more dramatic because he started with a 0:8 deficit and Kim Min-sung's two-run homer in the bottom of the ninth inning tied the score at 8:8.
 The extended game's 10th solo homer, also referred to it as Kim's first walk-off homer of his career.
 Individually, he showed his recovery from the slump by shooting home runs for the second straight day, and the team managed to trade places by beating Doosan, which had been in third place, to fourth place without a hitch.
 Kim Ha-sung was also still 19 years old, resulting in his sixth all-time teenage double-digit home run.

-He has shown great performance this season and has been honored to participate in the KBO All-Star Game for the first time since his debut.
-It was also elected through fan and team votes.
+Because of how he performed this season, he was elected through both fan and team votes to be honored to participate in the KBO All-Star Game for the first time since his debut.

 On July 8, in Game 2 against the Kia Tigers at Mokdong Baseball Stadium, after walking in the bottom of the 12th inning, he entered the home after the ball fell due to a collision between first baseman Choi Yong-kyu and batter Ko Jong-wook, and scored a walk-off score.

 On September 4, against the Hanwha Eagles, he showed a tremendous defense in charge of all three outcounts in a 6:5 victory at the bottom of the ninth inning.
 In particular, the last outcount was the highlight, and the laser throw that caught the runner on first base, Song Joo-ho, at home, was a defense that kept the victory.The 2015 season showed incredible performances in the KBO League, where it is increasingly difficult to find high school graduate monster rookies, even though they did not achieve 20–20, but they are now just 20 years old in their second year as professionals.

 It is overwhelming compared to Kang Jung-ho's second year as a professional shortstop, and the defense, which was worried about 16 errors in the first half alone, showed a sharp decrease in the number of errors in the second half, showing a clear improvement.
 Even though he played in 140 of 144 games, he performed well and washed them clean.

-In many ways, it was a season that filled Kang Jung-ho's vacancy, the best shortstop of all time, better than expected, and made expectations for more brilliant performances in the future.
+In many ways, it was a season that made expectations for more brilliant performances in the future.